sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 For an output stride of 16, an image size of *224x224x3* outputs a feature vector with 16 times smaller dimensions.
 That is *14x14*.

 Besides, Deeplab also debates the effects of different output strides on segmentation models. ***It argues that excessive signal decimation is harmful for dense prediction tasks***.
-In summary, models with smaller output stride - less signal decimation - tends to output finer segmentation results.
+In short, models with smaller output stride - less signal decimation - tends to output finer segmentation results.
 Yet, training models with smaller output stride demands more training time.

 Deeplab reports experiments with two configurations of output strides, 8 and 16.
 As expected, output stride = 8 was able to result slightly better results.
 Here we choose output stride = 16 for practical reasons.
-In other words, for input images of size *513x513*, the new Atrous Block operates on feature maps of size *32x32*.

 Also, because the atrous block does't implement downsampling, ASPP also runs on the same feature response size.
 As a result, it allows learning features from multi-scale context using relative large dilation rates.